Managing You Studies

-Administrative accounts in the Bridge system are scoped to an app and are members of an organization (this can be an institution, a team, or any other set of collaborators who are working together on a study).
+Administrative accounts are assigned to an Organization (this can be an institution, a team, or any other set of collaborators who are working together on a study).
 Members of an organization are granted access to one or more studies through the organization‘s sponsorship of those studies.
-Partners will be added to the Bridge platform with an initial organizational administrator who can manage further accounts in their organization through account and organization APIs.
+Partners will be added to the Bridge platform with an initial an organizational administrator who can manage further accounts in their organization through account and organization APIs.

 Organization admins have a set of Account APIs for creating administrative accounts.
 These accounts are scoped to their organization and cannot be re-assigned.
 The members of an organization can be enumerated through a search API.

 However if an account already exists, it can be associated to an organization through the add member and remove member APIs (only admins can move an account from one organization to another after it has been assigned).
 An API exists to return administrative users who are currently unassigned to an organization in order to find such accounts..

 All of these APIs are tagged as a group of APIs that are available to organization administrators in our Swagger API definition.